 Define the skills you want to develop

 Have you made peace with defining your career growth based on skills, and not titles?
 Great.
-Now you may find it difficult to define what specific skills you should focus on.
+Now you may find it challenging to determine what specific skills you should focus on.
 Here are a few suggestions I’ve found helpful over the years.

 Find a mentor, think beyond your function.
 I mentioned above that it’s harder to find a mentor in a startup.
 However, finding a mentor is still one of the most impactful things that you can do.
 I encourage you to think beyond your specific function and company.
 The best career advice and insights I’ve received over the past few years have come from people outside of my department or at a different company.

 Engage with your peers.
-Many of your peers have figured out ways to develop certain skills.
+Many of your peers have figured out ways to develop specific skills.
 Look at their LinkedIn profiles or resumes.
-What areas are they highly-skilled in that you want to develop?
+What areas are they highly-skilled in that you want to build?
 Reach out and ask them how they become well-versed in that area.
 These can be folks in the same role at a similar company, don’t limit this to your current startup.

 Identify resources and feasibility to develop your desired skills.
 Can you develop these skills at your current company?
 Can you develop through books, seminars, courses, or volunteer positions?

 Talk to your manager about your career plans.
 Most of your conversations are likely far more tactical, focused on the day to day work, than you may like.
 That’s why you’ve read this far.
 Ensure that your manager is clear on what opportunities you seek.
 Ask her to find you work that develops your preferred skills.
 Otherwise, be clear about priorities and make time to develop skills outside of work.

 Consider creating a side project.
 This can be within the company or outside.
 This may also be something fun, helpful if you’re looking for a distraction from your day job.
 My friend Ailian Gan writes about side projects as a way to create something that you want to see exist.
 Great ideas and outcomes often come from where you less expect it.